-We all need a work wife, but becoming friends with your coworkers can be a tricky thing.
-One one hand, having a friend at work can help you feel as if someone is in your corner and can give you the confidence to do your best.
+We may all need a work wife, but becoming friends with your coworkers can be a tricky thing.
+On one hand, having a friend at work can help you feel as if someone is in your corner and can give you the confidence to do your best.
 They're also a safe place to land when things get rocky.
 On the other hand, if you choose a toxic friend, your work life will be that much more complicated.

 Overall, developing friendships in the office is a healthy thing that can benefit both you and your employer.
-Office friendships have positive and negative points, and should be developed slowly and naturally.
+Office friendships have positive and negative points and should be developed slowly and naturally.

-Points to Remember When Friending a Coworker
+Considerations When Friending a Coworker

 Even when you're friends with a coworker, you should hold back on divulging too much information.
 A toxic friend may just gossip about you more at work and cause big problems that aren't easily fixed.

 Be sure to keep anything related to money, including salary and financial history, to yourself.
-The same goes for your sexual history, or general health concerns.
+The same goes for your sexual history or general health concerns.
 Things that are too personal should be kept out of work relationships.

 Be careful to spare your work friend the details of your job performance reports or reviews and limit sharing about personal issues that might cause problems for you at work.
-You wouldn't want your work friendship to lead to your professional decline, right?

 Reasons to Friend a Coworker

-Work becomes a more enjoyable place to go when you friend a coworker, because you feel appreciated and cared about.
+Work becomes a more enjoyable place to go when you friend a coworker because you feel appreciated and cared about.
 Coworkers have your back more than usual when they know you on a personal level; there is less of a chance for misunderstandings because the people you work with get where you are coming from.

 A friendlier work environment also promotes more creativity.
 You feel more comfortable being yourself, and this allows you to think outside the box.
 Having a friend at work gives you a safe way to vent your frustrations, so you can rebound more quickly when setbacks at work occur.